Think an Artificial Christmas Tree is a Better Deal? You Might Be Surprised

 And as it turns out, my mom was 100% right about avoiding the cleanup.
 Christmas trees drop a shocking number of needles, and they’re frustratingly vacuum-resistant.

-That said, artificial trees can be quite expensive, too — especially if you get a fancy, pre-lit version.
+Artificial trees can be quite expensive, too — especially if you get a fancy, pre-lit version.
 Some cost more than $500.

-Although artificial trees almost always cost more up front, obviously, they’re reusable for several seasons — in fact, some come standard with a 10-year manufacturer’s warranty.
+Although artificial trees almost always cost more up front, they’re reusable for several seasons — in fact, some come standard with a 10-year manufacturer’s warranty.

 So, what’s the best deal?